AshAA29/reviewApp/README.md

 3.All of the endpoints have been implemened and can be seen.
 (Development-only endpoints like reset and resample are not present in the code as the app user should never be able to access them).

 ## Demo
 There is a file in the repository showing the app in usage.
+"App Screencast"